ilg-physics-ucsb/physics6-manual/6AL/ForceMotionEnergyTransformation/ForceMotionEnergyTransformation.md

 Video 1

-2. For each run, use the kinematics you learned earlier in the quarter to calculate the acceleration from your measured values of $L$ and  $t$.
+2. For each run, use the kinematics you learned earlier in the quarter to calculate the acceleration from your measured values of $L$ and  $t$ (Hint: Use $$x=x_0+v_ot+1/2 a t^2$$ where $$x$$ is the coordinate along the air track).

 ::: Question
-Does changing the mass affect the acceleration?
-Should it?
+a) Does changing the mass affect the acceleration?

+b) What is the average acceleration you find for this particular incline?
 :::

-3. Using the height b, leg span D, some trigonometry, and vector analysis, calculate g, the acceleration due to gravity.
+3. Using the height b, leg span D, and some trigonometry, determine the angle $\theta$.

-- - To do this, you must first determine the angle $\theta$.
-Again, you can (and should have!) find $\theta$ by using $b$ and $D$.
-Once you have determined $\theta$, use what you know about vectors to calculate the value of $g$ from the glider’s acceleration.
-You may find some of the equations on the math sheet, at the end of this lab,helpful.
+4. The acceleration along the track is the component of the acceleration due to gravity $$g$$ along the track.
+The accepted value (to two sig figs) of $g=9.8$ m/s$^2$
+Calculate the glider's acceleration $$a$$ from the value of $$g$$ and $$\theta$$.

 ::: Question
-How does this number compare to the accepted value (to two sig figs) of $g=-9.8$ m/s$^2$?
+Find the percentage discrepancy between the acceleration $$a$$ you found by trigonometry and the average acceleration you found from kinematics.
 :::
-4. Now, from the data in your table, plot force vs. mass.
+5. Now, from the data in your table, plot force vs. mass.

 ::: Question
-Does the plot appear to be linear?
-How does the force depend on mass?
-It might be helpful to calculate the slope and compare it to your theoretical acceleration.
-(Remember that you will have to account for the angle $\theta$ as you did in your earlier calculations.)
+a) Does the plot appear to be linear?

+b) How does the force depend on mass?
+Calculate the slope and compare it to your theoretical acceleration.
 :::

 :::